purduesigbots/pros-docs/v5/okapi/tutorials/index.rst

 Walkthrough Tutorials
 =====================

-If you want to write full sample programs to learn to use PROS through practical applications, or teach students to use PROS in a classroom environment, the **Walkthrough Tutorials** are a great resource to go step by step through the process of writing a PROS program.
+If you want to write full sample programs to learn to use OkapiLib through practical applications, or teach students to use OkapiLib in a classroom environment, the **Walkthrough Tutorials** are a great resource to go step by step through the process of writing an OkapiLib program.

 .. toctree::
    :glob: